programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

     output: true
 ```
 {% endraw %}
 Second, we will need to create new authors for our site.
-Just as with our blog posts in their \_posts folder, each author will live in its own file in its own folder.
+Just as with our blog posts in their \_posts folder, each author will live in its own file in a specific folder.
 Make a new folder in the repository called "\_people".
 Inside the \_people folder, create two new files for the two authors of this lesson.
 Title these files amanda-visconti.md and brandon-walsh.md (or names of actual intended authors on your site).
 Next we will add content to each.

 Inside amanda-visconti.md, add: